Herdinger/vs-deploy/README.md

-# Deploys a built WAR to the VS Cloud
+# Deploys a built WAR or Fat-JAR to the VS Cloud
 ## Requirements
-The project builds a WAR file.
+The project builds a WAR or Fat-JAR (Jar with dependencies included) file.
 ### Example: Spark
 To make your maven Spark project produce a WAR, just add
 ```xml